icyguy64/DL4HC_Course_Project/README.md

 ## Data processing

 To get started, first edit the notebook entries to point to the directories holding your copies of the MIMIC-II and MIMIC-III datasets.
-Then, organize your data with the following structure:
+Then, organize your data with the following structure: I have omitted uploading the MIMIC-III dataset to this repository.
 ```
 └───data/
 |   NOTEEVENTS.csv